 An emotional damage lawsuit would be filed against the defendant.

 During the pre-trial phase, both the plaintiff’s and defendant’s lawyers for emotional distress gather evidence to justify their respective claims.
 To avoid a trial, the two parties can work out a settlement offer.

 - Trial & Settlement:

-There is no doubt that the personal injury emotional distress cannot be discounted.
+There is no doubt that personal injury and emotional distress cannot be discounted.
 But alleging mental distress is trickier than claiming a physical injury.
 In scenarios like workers’ compensation, there is no scope to claim for the psychological injury associated with workplace accidents.
-However, in a personal injury lawsuit, an expert personal injury attorney with expertise in emotional distress claims can help the plaintiff to obtain a deserving compensation for emotional distress.
+However, in a personal injury lawsuit, an expert personal injury attorney with expertise in emotional distress claims can help the plaintiff to obtain deserving compensation for emotional distress.